TalixAI/Elo/README.md

 # Architecture of Elo

-Elo is built on the principles of modularity, parallelism, and efficiency.
 The system is composed of seven key components, each serving a specific function to ensure optimal performance.

 Below, we describe each component and its role within the architecture.

 # Foundation Model (FM)